hlassiege/eventuallycoding/content/articles/en/2023/03/accept-boredom.md

 ![An impact that decreases after a while](/images/impact-time2.jpg)
 ::

 Yes, now the improvements are in production, there is support to be done.
-We find ourselves being asked a lot to understand how it works, to train newcomers etc...
+We find ourselves being asked a lot to understand how it works, to train the newcomers etc... **We lack time**.

 This phase is difficult.
 Some people get used to it and find a certain comfort in having become the "expert" of their product.
-The agenda fills up by itself, the brain is constantly solicited and indeed we assume a useful role.
+The schedule fills up by itself, the brain is constantly solicited.

-But in reality, the impact can decrease.
+But in reality, the impact decreases.
 This is the famous moment in a company when you feel like you're not learning or contributing as much.
-You have the feeling that you are stuck on past impacts.
+You feel like you're stuck on past impacts.

-For others, the workload necessary to be the "expert" of the product can lead to a huge amount of energy, up to Burnout.
+Worse, the workload required to be the "expert" of the product becomes more and more important.
+Have you noticed?
+The meetings pile up, but never decrease in number?
+And this overload of energy can lead to burnout.

-For some, the conclusion will be to go and see what is happening elsewhere to try to reproduce the impact of the beginnings, while returning to a sustainable rhythm.
+For some, the conclusion will be to go and see what is happening elsewhere to try to reproduce the impact of the beginnings, while returning to a sustainable pace.

 Depressing?

 There is an alternative when we finally agree to put down the pencils.
-Our contribution and impact can work in fits and starts.
-I'll go even further, **making an impact requires downtime**.
+Our contribution and impact work in fits and starts. **Creating impact requires downtime**.

 ::image
 ![A sawtooth impact](/images/impact-time3.jpg)